Eritrea: Prehistory

-Madam Buya is the name of a fossil found at an archaeological site in Eritrea by Italian anthropologists.
-She has been identified as among the oldest hominid fossils found to date that reveal significant stages in the evolution of humans and to represent a possible link between the earlier Homo erectus and an archaic Homo sapiens.
-Her remains have been dated to 1 million years old.
-She is the oldest skeletal find of her kind and provides a link between earlier hominids and the earliest anatomically modern humans.
-It is believed that the section of the Danakil Depression in Eritrea was a major site in terms of human evolution and may contain other traces of evolution from Homo erectus hominids to anatomically modern humans.
+Madam Buya, a fossil found at an Eritrean archaeological site by Italian anthropologists, has been identified as among the oldest hominid fossils found to date.
+This fossil has been said to reveal significant stages in human evolution and to represent a possible link between the earlier Homo erectus and an archaic Homo sapiens.
+Her remains have been dated to 1 million years old, making her the oldest skeletal find of her kind.
+It is believed that the Danakil Depression in Eritrea was a major site of human evolution and may contain other archaeological links between Homo erectus hominids and anatomically modern humans.

-During the last interglacial period, the Red Sea coast of Eritrea was occupied by early anatomically modern humans.
+During the last interglacial period (roughly 130,000 to 115,000 years ago), the Red Sea coast of Eritrea was occupied by early anatomically modern humans.
 It is believed that the area was on the route out of Africa that some scholars suggest was used by early humans to colonize the rest of the Old World.
-In 1999, the Eritrean Research Project Team composed of Eritrean, Canadian, American, Dutch, and French scientists discovered a Paleolithic site with stone and obsidian tools dated to more than 125,000 years old near the Gulf of Zula south of Massawa, along the Red Sea littoral.
+In 1999, the Eritrean Research Project Team (which was composed of Eritrean, Canadian, American, Dutch, and French scientists) discovered a Paleolithic site with stone and obsidian tools dated to more than 125,000 years old, near the Gulf of Zula, south of Massawa, along the Red Sea littoral.
 The tools are believed to have been used by early humans to harvest marine resources such as clams and oysters.